- From: 14 october 2023

 This exhibition is co-sponsored by:

-Header detail: Masha Reva, The hill of happiness, 2023, oil on canvas, commissioned by the Staatlichen Kunstsammlungen Dresden.
+Header detail: Masha Reva, The hill of happiness, 2023, oil on canvas, commissioned by the Staatliche Kunstsammlungen Dresden.
 Supported by COS, EUNIC, ECF, Goethe-Institut & Institut français.

 - From: 14 Oct 2023